hand with a pen on a contract with a house

 • Other High-Value Assets — From stock portfolios to retirement accounts, and vehicles, art, jewelry, firearms, and antiques, Bob can provide detailed analysis and division strategies that protect the value of these unique assets.

-The special master is paid for by the parties involved in a case.
+Although it is the judge in a case who approves the hiring of a special master, it is the parties in the case who must pay for it.
 The cost is typically split between the parties unless it would be more appropriate for one party to cover the full cost.

-How much it costs to hire a special master varies based on the work required.
+This varies a great deal based on the work required.
 The fee charged may be a flat rate or hourly depending on the type of case and the work necessary.

 Serving Families with Dignity & Compassion